 1. It’s open source

 Samsung has worked with Intel to develop Tizen.
 It is Linux-based platform built from Nokia and Intel’s ditched MeeGo.
 The fact it is open-source, like Android, means that hardware manufacturers that choose to adopt it are free to tinker with the interface and the UI to make it as unique as they like.

 Samsung has also taken some of the more interesting features that cropped up in Bada, its first attempt to go it alone on an operating sytem and built them into Tizen.

 For the user, it means we can expect slicker mobile web applications for phones and tablets.
-There should be greater native support for video especially so you'll no longer have to download plug-ins to watch YouTube clips or when you want to listen to a song.
+There should be greater native support for video, in particular, so you'll no longer have to download plug-ins to watch YouTube clips or to listen to a song.

-3. Tizen will look like Android with TouchWizWill it be as clean and an intuitive experience as iOS or Android’s 4.4 Kitkat operating systems?
+the real question as to whether users will adopt Tizen has to do with how intuitive and experience it will provide.
+Can it be as user-friendly as iOS or Android’s 4.4 Kitkat operating systems?
 In its latest guise 2.2.1, Tizen doesn’t look entirely different from a TouchWiz-layered Android as our Tizen first look video above shows.